 The Emergency Response Team combined its resources with the Routt County Sheriff’s Department Emergency Response Team in 2012 which is called Combined Emergency Response Team (C.E.R.T.).
 The combined team has 14 members.
 The Steamboat Springs Emergency Response Team is overseen by Commander Jerry Stabile.
 The average team member has over 8.5 years of law enforcement experience.
 The E.R.T. trains eight hours per month in all areas of special weapons and tactics.
 It is the mission of the team to protect the lives in our community while utilizing superior police tactical skills, special weapons, and equipment.
 The backbone of the E.R.T. is teamwork and a dedication to all police duties.

 Our Motorcycle Patrol program began in 1994.
 It is a seasonal program dictated by weather conditions and staffing requirements.
 The program provides for general traffic patrol and enforcement, traffic control, accident investigations, greater public contact, and enhanced community policing.
 The motorcycle used is a 2014 BMW and is designed to allow for extra storage space for first aid equipment, the officer’s paperwork, and necessary emergency equipment.
 The motorcycle is equipped with heavy-duty brakes, police radio, siren, and emergency lighting.

 Ride Along Program

-The Steamboat Springs Police Services Department offers a ride along program in which citizens may ride with a uniformed police officer during his or her regular duty shift.
-This program is a great way for the City of Steamboat Springs citizens to witness firsthand how their law enforcement officials help to keep the community safe.
+Steamboat Springs Police offers a ride along program in which citizens may ride with a uniformed police officer during regular duty shift.
+This program is a great way for City of Steamboat Springs citizens to witness firsthand how their law enforcement officials help to keep the community safe.
 Those interested in the program must fill out an application available at the department office.